RareByteStream/RareByteStream/README.md

 Personal Information:
   If we are discussing business or we are coworkers, you can use my legal name.
-Otherwise use either my github nickname or one of my github names.
+Otherwise use either my github nickname or one of my github names ( first or second ).
   I use my legal name in formal and legal contexts only.;
-  Languages: English (B2-C1), German (A1-A2);
+  Preferred Languages: English , German ;